Newtoto/comp230-cpd/README.md

 Networking

 ### Comp220
+Couldn't get bullet working in the lesson, not sure if it's something to do with my laptop.
+Will test to see.

 ### Game Project
+The team consider my work to be too clumped up and not spread out amongst the week.
+I'm not sure if this is actually an issue or just a reflection on the way I work most effectively (Large amounts at a time).
+Seeing as I'm used to coding in that mannor from work.
+Obviously I can't do large amounts on just the game project every day because it's not the only thing I need to do, and splitting up work to do multiple things in a day can make me less productive.

 ### General Comments
+Work is not quite as split up now since things have been submitted so the structure of the next weeks is probably going to be different.

 ### Summary and Critiques
+One possibly addition for smart goals is avoiding confrontation less when it is necessary.

 ## 4th October - 5th December (Week 11)